 Shake makes it dead simple to create, sign and send legally-binding agreements digitally—a problem that should have been solved long ago.
 Traditional legal agreements are terrible—nothing is in plain english, it's awkward and too formal to send and sign agreements, and paper is not smart or actionable.

 In my position as the Head of Design at Shake, I oversee product and brand on top of daily design execution, working closely with the leadership, engineering and UX teams.

 Fast Company Magazine

-I was part of the original team that launched Fast Company for the iPad and have worked on each issue since its launch in March of 2012.
+I was part of the original team at Joe Zeff Design that launched Fast Company for the iPad and worked on each issue from March of 2012 through February 2013.
 My team works closely with the design, production and photography staff at Fast Company to translate the look and feel of their publication into an interactive experience for the tablet.
-My responsibilities have included coding and styling Twitter feeds, building social sharing functionality, designing multi-state objects, and redesigning content that maintains the Fast Company brand.
+My responsibilities included coding and styling Twitter feeds, building social sharing functionality, designing multi-state objects, and redesigning content that maintains the Fast Company brand.

 I worked with the team at Joe Zeff Design and collaborated with the Royal Irish Academy to create the app A History of Ireland in 100 Objects for the iPad, iPhone and Android devices.
 My role included project management of multi-media assets, art direction of content and on-location video art direction with author Fintan O'Toole and Trilogy Films.